wdescamps/ObsidianGPT/README.md

 Goals :

---> Create a Network Graph of available ML and DeepL models for each data types
+--> Create a Network Graph of available ML and DeepL models for each data types (Structured, Unstructured (Audio, Graph, Image, Timeseries...)

---> Add information for each model
+--> Add information for each model (Pros & Cons, Relevant Resources, Top 5 experts and Github links... )

---> Visualize the results
+--> Visualize the results as an interactive Graph